Tax relief on donations to certain sports bodies

 Donations from individuals

-When an individual makes a donation you, as the approved sports body, can claim the tax relief, if authorised by the donor.
+You, as the approved sports body or National Governing Body (NGB), can claim tax relief on donations made and authorised by individuals.
 An individual for this purpose means:

 • a person who pays tax under the Pay As You Earn (PAYE) system